Title IX Overview

 - Any behavior of a sexual nature that by purpose or effect creates an intimidating, hostile or abusive work or academic environment.

 Retaliation – No member of the College community shall retaliate, intimidate, threaten, coerce, or otherwise discriminate against a person who files a complaint, serves as a witness, or offers assistance or participates in a dating violence, domestic violence, sexual assault or stalking case in any manner.
-Participants who experience retaliation should report the incident to a Title IX Coordinator, Campus Police, or the Office of Residence Life and Judicial Affairs immediately.
+Participants who experience retaliation should report the incident to a Title IX Coordinator, Campus Police, or the Office of Student Conduct and Community Standards.

 Campus Climate Survey

-In the survey 42 percent of female students, 23 percent of male students, and 0 percent of Gender Non-Binary students reported that they were subject to sexua harassment in the prior year.
-17 percent of female students, 0 percent of male students, and 0 percent of Gender Non-Binary students reported that htey were subject to sexual assault in the prior year.
-83 percent of students indicated familiarity with affirmative consent, 61 percent indicated that they knew where to report,and 24 percent could identify the Title IX coordinator.
+In the survey 30 percent of female students and 0 percent of male students reported that they were subject to sexual harassment in the prior year; no students in the survey identified as gender non-binary or transgender.
+No students reported that they were subject to sexual assault in the prior year.
+92 percent of students indicated familiarity with affirmative consent, 83 percent indicated that they knew how to report, and 73 percent could identify the Title IX coordinator.

-Tompkins Cortland Community college, working with SUNY and community colleagues (including students, faculty, and staff), will use this data to improve response to violence, develop prevention programs, and will continue to study the issue.
-The next Climate survey will be administered in the Spring Semester of 2021.
+Tompkins Cortland Community College, working with SUNY and community colleagues (including students, faculty, and staff), will use this data to improve response to violence, develop prevention programs, and will continue to study the issue.
 More information about the Survey is available on the SUNY Website.
-If you have any questions about the survey, please contact:

 Invitation for Feedback